pemariano/TitanicML/README.md

 ### 3. Logistic Regression with TensorFlow and Sklearn

 1. We need to create the # creates the feature layer.
 Divide the feature into it's classes:
-- Numerical features: Fare
+- Numerical features: Fare.
-- Bucketized features: Age, FamilySize with intervals (10,2)
+- Bucketized features: Age, FamilySize.
+With intervals (10,2) repectively.
-- Categorical features: Sex, Pclass
+- Categorical features: Sex, Pclass.

 2. Create the feature columns and joins them in a Layer.